nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Advanced-KF-Portal-Queries/KF_12_CheckingQueries.md

 ![Query 3](../images-kf/KidsFirstPortal_32.png "Query 3")

-We had 435 participants in query one, and 280 participants in query two, but only 701 in our combined query.
-The remaining fourteen participants must be in both queries!
+We had 435 participants in the 1st query, and 280 participants in the 2nd query, but only 701 in our combined query.
+This discrepancy suggests that the remaining fourteen participants must satisfy both queries!

 To see which participants occur in both the queries, edit query 3 to be an "AND"